Core Goal 4: Enhance Outreach and Education

 These programs will be featured in the Girl Scout Program Brochure that gets sent to over 100 Scout families.
 This partnership has great potential to reach a wide audience of people and to inform them of the Tanoma AMD Wetlands.

-OSM/VISTA Andrea Rocchio, OSM/VISTA with the Upper Tennessee River Roundtable (UTRR) in Abingdon, VA, is also working with Girl Scout troops in her area.
+OSMRE/VISTA Andrea Rocchio, OSMRE/VISTA with the Upper Tennessee River Roundtable (UTRR) in Abingdon, VA, is also working with Girl Scout troops in her area.
 In March, Rocchio gave a presentation called "Who Polluted the River" to a Girl Scout troop about to embark on a cleanup venture for the Great American Cleanup in Abingdon, VA.

 Fourth Graders Enjoy Environmental Day

-OSM/VISTA Bernetta Marchand with Friends of the Russel Fork in Haysi, VA, was a major player in the organization of Sandlick Environmental Day.
-This event brought together professionals from, Soil and Water Conservation Districts, VA Dept. of Forestry, and County Litter Control to demonstrate environmental and conservation concepts from the Virginia Standards of Learning.
+OSMRE/VISTA Bernetta Marchand with Friends of the Russel Fork in Haysi, VA, was a major player in the organization of Sandlick Environmental Day.
+This event brought together professionals from, Soil and Water Conservation Districts, Virginia Deptartment of Forestry, and County Litter Control to demonstrate environmental and conservation concepts from the Virginia Standards of Learning.

-Topics covered included Facts on Bats, Learning about Soil, Water Pollution, Enviroscape demonstration, Learning about Invasive Species, Litter Control, and a talk from the Mushroom Man.
-Teachers claimed it was refreshing to hear commons bat myths debunked.
+Topics covered included Facts on Bats, Learning about Soil and Water Pollution, Enviroscape demonstration, Learning about Invasive Species, Litter Control, and a talk from the Mushroom Man.

-Seventy fourth graders from Sandlick Elementary School were a part of this educational experience.
-They even left with goodie bags filled with additional educational materials.
+Seventy 4th-graders from Sandlick Elementary School were a part of this educational experience.
+They even left with goodie bags filled with additional educational materials!